Mayur-Dusane/Dusane_Mayur_WerkStudent_Python/README.md

 # Invoice Data Extraction Tool for WerkStudent_Python

 This Python program extracts invoice data (e.g., dates, values, and tables) from PDF files and saves the results into Excel and CSV files.
-It uses libraries like `pandas`, `tabula-py`, openpyxl and `JPype1`.
+It uses libraries like pandas, tabula-py, openpyxl and JPype1.

 ## Features